Why Trust OMD?

 Enrolling in an accelerated online master’s program means you can earn your degree faster than the traditional timeline by compressing courses or maintaining a year-round schedule.
 In Louisiana, these programs often feature shorter terms (five to eight weeks) with back-to-back course sequences or allow heavier course loads.

 Keep in mind that an accelerated format is intense.
-You’ll be focusing on one or two subjects at a time but at a rapid pace, sometimes completing a full course in under two months.
+You’ll be focusing on one or two subjects at a time. but at a rapid pace — sometimes completing a full course in under two months.
 This is perfect if you’re motivated and need the credential quickly for a promotion or career shift.
 However, accelerated programs require excellent time management skills and may not allow much breathing room.
-These programs also often run continuous terms (including summer) to pack in credits.

 When budgeting, consider the number of credits required and any additional fees.
 Some programs include all fees in the per-credit cost, while others add technology or program fees.
 Online learners can often save on expenses like commuting or campus housing, and many Louisiana schools provide the same financial aid for online students as on-campus students.